 Talk to other people who have cancer – Often the best support and ideas come from people who’ve already been there.
 You’ll realise you’re not alone and you can ask them how they handled things.

-Ask a professional – Get some tips from the oncology nurse or social worker, psychologist or other health professionals at the hospital.
+Ask a professional – It may also be helpful to get some tips from a professional, such as an oncology nurse or social worker, psychologist or other health professionals at the hospital.

 Involving the school or preschool

-Many parents or carers wonder if they should tell the school.
+Many parents wonder if they should tell the school when someone in the family has been diagnosed with cancer.
 If things are unsettled at home, school can be a place where kids can be themselves with their friends and carry on life as normal.

 Ways to involve the school include: